-The material economic risks to which the Company is exposed principally consist of market risks.
 Market risk encompasses risks to the Company's performance from changes in equity and property/asset prices, interest rates, currency exchange rates, capital markets and economic conditions generally.
 The Investment Committee acts as the first line in managing this risk, under the supervision of its Chairman (also the Executive Chairman of the Board).
 The Board retains final responsibility to assess the Company's exposure to these risks and set the strategic direction for managing them.
-Further details are in the Financial Risk Management Note to the financial statements for the Company's latest financial year.
+Further details are in the Financial Risk Management Note to the financial statements in the Company's latest 2023 Annual Report.